meatqueen/1701QCA-Assessment1/experiments/experiments.md

 The random command is very easy to use and could be very important especially for game purposes.
 Variety can extend the longevity of the game.
 It can also play a role in making a robot organic.
 Somewhat random elements (visual, motion, audio) create an illusion of not-machine.

-### Experiment name ###
+### Tutorial 11: Pedestrian Crossing ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](missingimage.png)